 inventory management

-It’s really important to know the difference between a supply and a material, as they need to be handled completely differently from a cost and inventory perspective.
+It’s really important to know the difference between a supply and a material, as you need to handle them completely differently from a cost and inventory perspective.

 Understanding the difference between them is crucial for completing your taxes correctly, and also to keep good inventory records.